pwa-builder/PWABuilder/docs/builder/iOS.md

+!> iOS does not support PWAs natively and packaging PWAs for iOS is Experimental.
+We can not guarantee that your app will be accepted into Apple's App Store.

 # Publishing PWAs to the App Store

 PWABuilder now has support for creating iOS application packages that can be posted to the Apple App Store.
 However, there are a few extra steps to get your PWA ready for the App Store.